specklesystems/speckle-docs/dev/server-manualsetup.md

 #### Step 1: Set up dependencies

 ::: tip
-If you set up PostgreSQL or Redis outside of this VM (for example a managed deployment from a cloud provider), you can skip this step, but remember to set up the correct environment variables later
+If you set up PostgreSQL, Redis and S3-compatible service outside of this VM (for example a managed deployment from a cloud provider), you can skip this step, but remember to set up the correct environment variables later
 :::

-To get the PostgreSQL and Redis dependencies up and running in the VM, our git repo contains [a docker-compose file](https://github.com/specklesystems/speckle-server/blob/main/docker-compose-deps.yml) for running these dependencies locally in docker containers.
+To get the PostgreSQL, Redis and MinIO dependencies up and running in the VM, our git repo contains [a docker-compose file](https://github.com/specklesystems/speckle-server/blob/main/docker-compose-deps.yml) for running these dependencies locally in docker containers.